kicaj/file/README.md

 - [ ] Work with Gmagick
 - [x] Add support to WEBP image type
 - [ ] Add support to own method to generate names
+- [x] Add support to work with many files
-- [ ] Add command to work with many files
+- [] Add command to work with files
 - [ ] Add support to EXIF
 - [ ] Add support to correct orientation by EXIF (https://stackoverflow.com/questions/7489742/php-read-exif-data-and-adjust-orientation)